-Vacation rental hosts and guests alike have completed internet searches for “how much to tip an Airbnb housekeeper” and “tipping Airbnb cleaner” before.
+Vacation rental hosts and guests alike often google search for things like “how much to tip an Airbnb housekeeper” and “tipping Airbnb cleaner”.
 After all, tipping is an integral part of many industries, and failing to leave a tip for a waiter or other professionals can be a huge faux pas in many cases.
 But what is the rule when it comes to Airbnb etiquette?
 This article will cover how much is an appropriate tip for Airbnb cleaners and whether tipping is necessary in the first place.
 It will also discuss the differences between hotel housekeeping and maid service and Airbnb housekeeping.

 Hotel Housekeeping Vs. Airbnb Housekeeping